megjun/CRM-campaign_exercise/README.md

 ## How to use

-* First: After reading the files with the daily streams, in the format of 'listen-YYYYMMDD.txt', you should save it in the path 'data'.
+* First: After receiving the files with the daily streams, in the format of 'listen-YYYYMMDD.txt', you should save it in the path 'data'.

 * Second: You need to run the code every day, the code on the notebook: `Exercise_CRM-campaign_Final` (path: 'Exercise_CRM-campaign_Final.ipynb')